ruffrey/mcon/README.md

 - Running multiple Node.js apps behind Nginx.

-## Usage

-Start NodeJS processes with forever cli and manage them via a web interface.

 ## Installation on an Ubuntu 12.04 VPS server

 Use these instructions to install **M-Con** in `/root/` on a freshly installed VPS server running Ubuntu 12.04.